anonconda/RTDmaker/README.md

 -  The program recursively parse the folders to get the GTF files.
 Thus, it is possible to populate these input folders with symbolic links of the original folders containing the GTF annotations to analyze.
 -  Because most of the analysis are based on transcripts co-ordinates, it is important for the accuracy of the analyses that all the transcript annotations (new assemblies and available transcript references) must refer to the same Genome.
 -  The FASTQ files will be autmatically paired to quantify the transcripts.
 A table reporting how the files are paired will be located in the report subfolder (See Output files below).
-This implies 2 requirements: (**1**) the folder MUST contain ONLY paired FASTQ files, and (**2**) the name of 2 PAIRED files must be alphabetically consecutive (Ex: EtOH4h-1_S1_R1_001.fq, EtOH4h-1_S1_R2_001.fq, etc).
+This implies 2 requirements:
+   * (**1**) the folder MUST contain ONLY paired FASTQ files
+   * (**2**) the name of 2 PAIRED files must be alphabetically consecutive (Ex: EtOH4h-1_S1_R1_001.fq, EtOH4h-1_S1_R2_001.fq, etc).
 This is almost always already the case, just check the table ./report/fastq_table.csv in the report subfolder to confirm how the files has been paired.

 ## Command and options